NolanChai/nolanchai.github.io/_pages/about.md

 *Me in the wild*

 <p>I'm a third year undergraduate at UCSD aiming for a double major in Cognitive Science and
 Mathematics-Computer Science.
-I have very broad interests in social robotics, CSE education, data science, and HCI, particularly in tasks involving deep learning with topics ranging in, but not limited to, computer vision, natural language processing, reinforcement learning, and robust control and state optimization of autonomous systems.
-I have formal experience dealing with data science in the form of bioinformatics, computer vision, and javascript/ web development.</p>

-<p>I seek to explore the boundaries between humans and ML/DL technologies, to ultimately find
-ways to build more ethical, interactive, and efficient autonomous systems.
-Open to any opportunities in the Robotics, Autonomous Systems, Bioinformatics, and Applied Machine Learning / Data Science fields.</p>
+I like robots, language, how people learn, AI, and everything in between.
+I'm still lacking in so many experiences, and I always seek to gain and learn as much as I can.</p>

-<p>Outside of academia and all the boring stuff, I am an artist under the pseudonym Kayden,
+<p>Outside of academia and all the boring stuff, I am an oil painter and digital artist under the
-and dabble in strategy and simulation games - such as Rimworld, as well as develop games on my own.</p>
+pseudonym Kayden, and dabble in strategy and simulation games - such as Rimworld, as well as develop games on my own.</p>

+<p>You can reach out to me via email or Discord, respectively, at nochai@ucsd.edu and nolan#2483.</p>

 <hr>